What does Luke 14:12-24 mean for us today?

 From this parable, we can conclude that it grieves Jesus even more than us to see empty seats in church sanctuaries.
 Sometimes I'm not sure it really grieves us at all.
 For example, not long ago the Sunday school leader in a small American church said to me: "Well, the people in this town know the church is here.
 They can come if they want to.
 They know the doors are open."

 Sadly, it appeared that the hearing of a thousand excuses and being discouraged over and over again by people refusing to admit their spiritual needs had caused that little church to retreat from its commitment to fulfilling this command of Christ.
 They were not like the man preparing the banquet in Jesus' parable.
 That man did not give up with then invitees said they were too busy to come.

 After we'd been in Florence, Italy a couple of years, we put up a new sign in front of the church building.
 In addition to giving a schedule of services, we added the phrase, "Ingresso Libero" (literally free entry, but really meaning "Everyone Welcome").

 A few weeks later I was doing some door-to-door canvassing in the neighborhood.
-At one door a young woman said, "I walked past your church the other day and noticed your new sign.
+At one door a young woman said, "I walked past your church building the other day and noticed your new sign.
 I didn't realize outsiders were welcome in your meetings.
 I'd like to come visit someday."

 That evening I wondered to myself how many others in the neighborhood thought that the "banquets" inside our little building were closed to outsiders.
 I asked the Holy Spirit to help me get on with the "compelling" in the Peretola/Piazza Puccini neighborhoods of Florence, Italy. [ Missionary stories from Italy ]

 Why has the Colonel been able to make such an impact on the United States with 5,000 restaurants?
 Does he have something going for him that we don't have?
 I don't think so.
-Maybe it's just that we have not been doing enough compelling.
+Maybe it's just that we have not been doing enough "compelling."